All Episodes

 When you grab a woman who is not wanting to be grabbed and you forcibly kiss her, that is sexual assault.

-And this is the it's this isn't a date.
+And this wasn't a date.

 This was a rehearsal before they went on stage.

-So whether it's Al Franken or anybody else that's in the news talking about sexual assault or talking about unwanted advances, talking about look at Harvey Weinstein and literally physical rape.
+So whether it's Al Franken or anybody else that's in the news talking about sexual assault or talking about unwanted advances, talking about, look at Harvey Weinstein and literally physical rape.

 You have to understand that you can forward think these things if you think you might be in that type of an environment.